2015 Big Sky Conference men's basketball tournament

 The 2015 Big Sky Conference men's basketball tournament was held March 12–14, 2015.
 All games were hosted by the Montana Grizzlies, which won a tiebreaker with regular season co-champions Eastern Washington, at Dahlberg Arena.
 The champion, Eastern Washington, received an automatic bid to the 2015 NCAA tournament.

 This was the final Big Sky tournament to be held at a campus site, and also the last one in which certain teams were excluded due to poor performance.
-From 2016 forward, the tournament will involve all conference members (barring NCAA sanctions), and will be held at a predetermined neutral site, with the first neutral-site tournament to be held at the Reno Events Center in Reno, Nevada.
+From 2016 forward, the tournament would involve all conference members (barring NCAA sanctions), and would be held at a predetermined neutral site, with the first neutral-site tournament to be held at the Reno Events Center in Reno, Nevada.

 Format

 With the addition of Idaho in all sports except football, the league now has 12 men's and women's basketball programs.
 The 2015 tournaments expanded from seven to eight teams each, with no byes.
 Four quarterfinals were played on Thursday, followed by two semifinal games on Friday, and the championship game on Saturday.
 In addition, the top seed no longer has a bye in the tournament.